 Most of the images on Pinterest are of seriously stylish bedrooms and living rooms, luxurious bathrooms and impeccably maintained gardens.
 I love looking at these kinds of images.
 I find them to be a wonderful source of inspiration.
-They fill me with ideas for the way I would like our dream house to look, and they’ve inspired me to make many improvements to our current home and garden, like painting our brick wall white.
+They fill me with ideas for the way I would like our dream house to look, and they’ve inspired me to make many improvements to our current home and garden.

 However, I find there is a danger that seeing all of these perfect images can lead us down the road of comparison.
-Whilst I try to see my Pinterest boards only as a source of inspiration, I think it’s very easy to compare them to the reality of my mismatched bedside tables and spare room carpet that’s seen better days.
-They can make me feel like I can’t be happy with my home the way it is.
+Whilst I try to see my Pinterest boards only as a source of inspiration, I think it’s very easy to compare them to the reality – they can make me feel like I can’t be happy with my home the way it is.
 Not when everyone else’s homes are so #goals.

 You can see the decor styles that are becoming really popular and feel like you need to incorporate them into your own home.
 You can see all of the current trends you apparently need to be following, and feel the pressure to create these trends in your own home.

 Changing my mind about the type of decor I like has reaffirmed to me that I made the right decision to slowly buy new things for our home.
-Making do with older pieces and updating them, like we did with one of our storage units, rather than going out and buying everything brand new, has been such a good idea.
+Making do with older pieces and updating them, rather than going out and buying everything brand new, has been such a good idea.